PartyWumpus/FireflySimpleCLI/README.md

 # FireflySimpleCLI
-A simple (unoffical) CLI interface for the Firefly schools platform
+A simple (unofficial) CLI interface for the Firefly schools platform

-Most of this tool was built using the info from the [unoffical API wiki](https://github.com/JoshHeng/FireflyAPI/wiki) by [JoshHeng](https://github.com/JoshHeng)
+Most of this tool was built using the info from the [unofficial API wiki](https://github.com/JoshHeng/FireflyAPI/wiki) by [JoshHeng](https://github.com/JoshHeng)

 ## To get it working, you'll need to:
 1. Modify the `url` variable so it points to your school's website (something like https://school.fireflycloud.net)